 Conservation Commission members and staff are aware of ADA and Section 504.
 A qualified person with a disability may serve on the Conservation Commission, volunteer, observe, and visit.
 Public meetings are recorded, advertised in the paper, and minutes are posted online with associated agendas.
-Meetings are held in the Houghton Building, which has a mobility chair to assist individuals between floors.
-They will address the need for specific accommodations on a case by case basis.
+Meetings are held in the Houghton Building, which is accessible on the first floor.
+The Commission will address the need for specific accommodations on a case by case basis.